 #6: Tackle Lingering Debts

-It’s not easy to do this, but if your debt has grown since January, it’s time to take action.
+It’s not easy to do this, but if your debt has grown since the beginning of the year, it’s time to take action.
 Set goals to handle high-interest rate debt first.
 Then, be sure you are monitoring your credit score with Credit Sense to instantly access your credit score, full credit report, special offers and personalized tips to help you improve or maintain your credit score.

 #7: Check Your Tax Situation